Andros-Spica/hpcModel/README.md

 <img src="images/hpcModel-logo_v3.png" alt="Human-Plant Coevolution model logo" width="500"/>

-This repository includes the source files (library) and documentation of the HPC model, the sensitive analysis report (Rmarkdown), and a user interface for running and visualising simulations (Shiny app).
+This repository includes the source files for model, exploration and analyses (`library/`) and documentation of the HPC model (`index.Rmd`), the sensitive analysis report (all other Rmarkdown files in the root directory), and a user interface for running and visualising simulations (`hpcShinyApp/`).

-The entire repository is the directory of an R Project that runs in RStudio.
+The entire repository is the directory of an [R](https://www.r-project.org/) Project that runs in [RStudio](https://www.rstudio.com/).
 Download it to consult and use all files locally.
-Created and tested with R 3.6.2 and should be mostly compatible with later versions.
-There are no package dependency for the model code (`library/hpcModel.(...).R` files).
+It was created and tested with R 3.6.2 and should be mostly compatible with later versions.
+There are no package dependency for running the model code (`library/hpcModel.(...).R` files).

 To re-run all experiment analyses (both R and Rmd scripts), the following packages and minimum versions must be installed: ggplot2 (3.3.1), scales (1.1.1), reshape2 (1.4.4), ggpubr (0.4.0), randomForest (4.6-14), kableExtra (0.3.4), magick (2.7.2).
+Specifically to use the magick package for creating the GIF animations (`plots/runPlot/(...).gif`), it is required to download and install 'Image Magick' (7.1.0): https://imagemagick.org/.
 To re-compile the html booklet the following packages are also needed: knitr (1.33), bookdown (0.22).
 The Shiny app was built with shiny (1.6.0).

 Alternatively, explore the following online features: